abhay2010-2010/BMI-and-Status-Calculator/BMI/README.md

 ## Submission Instructions [Please note]

-## Maximum Marks - 10

 - The Submission should not contain spaces, for example /rct-101 folder/eval will not work
 - Do not push node_modules and package_lock.json to github

 ```
- ✅ able to submit the app - 1 mark ( minimum score )
+ ✅ able to submit the app -
- ✅ displays the BMI calculator  - 3 mark
+ ✅ displays the BMI calculator  -
- ✅ calculates BMI when 'Calculate' button is clicked for Healthy - 2 mark
+ ✅ calculates BMI when 'Calculate' button is clicked for Healthy -
- ✅ calculates BMI when 'Calculate' button is clicked for Underweight - 1 mark
+ ✅ calculates BMI when 'Calculate' button is clicked for Underweight -
- ✅ calculates BMI when 'Calculate' button is clicked for Overweight- 1 marks
+ ✅ calculates BMI when 'Calculate' button is clicked for Overweight-
- ✅ resets form and remove results Grid  when 'Reset' button is clicked - 2 marks
+ ✅ resets form and remove results Grid  when 'Reset' button is clicked -

 ```